 We do a LOT of walking and hiking, especially when it’s not winter.
-Sarah bikes and rides her scooter a lot.
+Ashar bikes and rides her scooter a lot.
 We play badminton all summer.
-Sarah loves hula-hooping.
+Ashar loves hula-hooping.
 We do some incredibly physical projects in our garden.
 (Landscaping is HARD work!)

 And, as we do with almost everything, we use video games and apps, not as a replacement for other activities but as a fun supplement when we need to stay in the house (or a helpful tool when we leave it).

 - Country Dance – This Wii game is our newest “workout” addition.
 This sucker is HARD WORK!
 We are all sweating within one song.
 Don’t underestimate how much fun, and how much exercise, come with these or any of the Just Dance series games.
 One caveat: We’re fairly particular about our lyrical selections.
 There’s maybe one or two songs on Country Dance that I don’t prefer for that reason, but they’re still way better than some of the Just Dance.
 If I had to recommend one of those, it’d either be the Disney Party or either the first or second Just Dance Kids games.
 They’re not just “little kid” songs either; they’re family-friendly, and not annoying to adults!
 One other caveat: You will look ridiculous doing these.
 Don’t let anyone videotape you.
 Ever.
 (These are available on Wii, and most are also available on Xbox 360.
 A few are for Playstation 3 also.)